Value of the week: thoughtfulness

 Neil Hawkes

 Dr. Neil Hawkes is well known as an inspirational speaker, educator, broadcaster, author and social commentator.
-He is a popular TEDx presenter.
+His passion is to promote ethical leadership.